HerrMotz/bachelor-thesis/publication/main.typ

   + a *language tag*, which allows to add express from which language the *lexical form* stems and
   + a *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (left-to-right or right-to-left).

-  _Remark: It is important to mention, that the language tag and base direction tag are indicated by two _special IRIs_, which are so to speak non-standard data type IRIs._
+  _Remark: The necessity of the language and base direction tag are indicated by two separate *special IRIs*._
 ]

 #definition[